JSS Spiritual and Cultural Centre, Saket, New Delhi

-A non-commercial Centre committed to the opportunity for current and future generations to continue to appreciate traditional notions of spiritulaity and culture as well as to learn about its various forms through discourses and cultural programs.
+A non-commercial Centre committed to the opportunity for current and future generations to continue to appreciate traditional notions of spirituality and culture as well as to learn about its various forms through discourses and cultural programs.

 There comes a time in society, when old traditions start fraying away.
-And if a conscious effort is not made to preserve, re-invent and modify them, the pace of growth swallows up the soul of the society.
-This is the time, where the present generation has to look out for the underpinnings of its spirituality and culture and create spaces, both physical and psychological that will be the selfless uncommericalized crucibles of the evolving traditions and new legends of spirituality, music, art, design, theater, craft and beauty in any form of expression.
+And if a conscious effort is not made to preserve, re-invent and modify them, the pace of growth swallows up the soul of society.
+This is the time, where the present generation has to look out for the underpinnings of its spirituality and culture and create spaces, both physical and psychological that will be the selfless uncommercialised crucibles of the evolving traditions and new legends of spirituality, music, art, design, theater, craft and beauty in any form of expression.

 Jagadguru Veerasimhasana Peetha at Suttur, which was established in the 11th century at Suttur by Adi Jagadguru Sri Shivarathreeshwara Shivayogi Mahaswamiji, has a history dating back to over 1000 years.
-It was founded with high ideals and the pontiffs who have succeeded over the centuries have striven to make contribution in religious, social, educational and economic spheres.
+It was founded with high ideals and the pontiffs who have succeeded over the centuries have striven to make a contribution in religious, social, educational and economic spheres.

 Many Seers of the Sri Suttur Math had chosen different paths, literature, education, healthcare, infrastructure… to better the daily living conditions of those around them.
 On the other hand, there was a common belief transcending the times they lived in, that bound all of their thoughts and deeds.
 The belief was simply this-for a society to be selfless, its people had to be in touch with their spirituality.
 In such a society, ills such as greed, jealousy, hatred, violence, exploitation find no takers.
-Rather co-existence, harmony, tolerance and compassion become a way of life.
+Rather co-existence, harmony, tolerance, and compassion become a way of life.

 To achieve this, the past Seers, including the present 24th Seer, His Holiness Sri Shivrathri Deshikendra Mahaswamiji, have been the guiding force in helping people understand the true essence of spirituality and to inculcate the values of humanity and religiosity in their everyday life.
 Fully aware of the perils of people paying mere lip-service to the idea of spirituality, the Seers chose to teach by example rather than just preaching.
 They conducted their own lives in such a peerless manner, demonstrating awareness, detachment to materialism and always putting others needs before their own, that they became inspirational figures for the thousands who came to visit them.
-As a natural progression, the Math began to organise several spiritual programmes, retreats, discourses and seminars to help people on this inward journey.
+As a natural progression, the Math began to organize several spiritual programmes, retreats, discourses, and seminars to help people on this inward journey.

-Since then, Sri Suttur Math and the JSS Mahavidyapeetha have initiated several spiritual foundations and organisations such as the Sri Shivrathriswara Dharmika Datthi, JSS Spiritual Mission in USA, Bharatiya Samskruthika Parishat, Gurukuls and Vedic Schools.
-They are also the founding members of Foundation of Unity of Religion and Enlightened Citizenship (FUREC).
-Sri Suttur math has now established the JSS Spiritual and Cultural Centre, to be known as Sri Suttur Bhavan, at New Delhi .
+Since then, Sri Suttur Math and the JSS Mahavidyapeetha have initiated several spiritual foundations and organizations such as the Sri Shivrathriswara Dharmika Datthi, JSS Spiritual Mission in the USA, Bharatiya Samskruthika Parishat, Gurukuls and Vedic Schools.
+They are also the founding members of the Foundation of Unity of Religion and Enlightened Citizenship (FUREC).
+Sri Suttur math has now established the JSS Spiritual and Cultural Centre, to be known as Sri Suttur Bhavan, at New Delhi.
 The center will serve as a guiding force to help people in this part of the country to understand the true essence of spirituality and to inculcate the values of humanity and religiosity, so as to ‘enhance the inherent spark’ in their everyday life.

 The Math has set up Vedic Schools and Gurukulas (training for religious leaders), in order to facilitate the passing of knowledge present in our spiritual scripts and texts to the next generation.
 The Gurukulas offer residential educational facilities and students also partake in religious camps.
-After completion of their studies at the Gurukula, many students pursue ^” higher studies and go on to become pontiffs of different Maths or engage themselves in religious activities of society.
-With an effort to bridge the gap between East and West (spiritualism and materialism) Seers from the math have traveled abroad to organise or attend (on invitation) various international workshops, seminars and conferences on spiritual and contemporary topics.
+After completion of their studies at the Gurukula, many students pursue ^” higher studies and go on to become pontiffs of different Maths or engage themselves in religious activities of the society.
+With an effort to bridge the gap between East and West (spiritualism and materialism) Seers from the math have traveled abroad to organize or attend (on invitation) various international workshops, seminars, and conferences on spiritual and contemporary topics.